Intent and role of the WA Golf Foundation

 As a result in 2012, The WA Golf Foundation replaced the Graham Marsh Junior Golf Foundation, expanding its scope to support golf at all levels, not just juniors.

 Run and managed by Trustees representing both Golf WA and the PGA of Australia WA/SA Division, the intent of the WA Golf Foundation is to provide support and funding to golfing organisations for:

 - The promotion of golf as a vehicle to develop healthy lifestyles, social skills and acceptable community values.

 - The promotion of golfing activities amongst all amateur golfers;

 - The encouragement and assistance to Golf WA and all affiliated golf clubs to improve and expand their development program for juniors and adults.
-Previously there has been little emphasis placed on development program for adults.
-However with the challenges that golf faces in competing with other sports, an increasing focus of the Foundation will be to provide funding for program that target adults who have not played the game before.
+Previously there has been little emphasis placed on development programs for adults.
+However with the challenges that golf faces in competing with other sports, an increasing focus of the Foundation will be to provide funding for programs that target adults who have not played the game before.

 - The teaching of the rules and etiquette of golf;